 The girls started to sing and he was pleasantly surprised to note their sound together was wonderful.
 Eva’s voice was this sweet and clear soprano that seemed to float in the air and then, all of a sudden it was like the sound was more than just in the air; Jacob found himself almost enveloped – embraced even – by the sound.Although the sound came at him as one voice, the sister’s harmony gave just the right amount of support and fullness; their voices were so alike and so different at the same time.

 Every word was clear and seemed to explode in his head, a word or a phrase at a time.
 A thrill of hope the weary world rejoices.
 Jacob felt his own weariness followed almost immediately by a moment of hope.
 As he heard, He knows our need, to our weakness is no stranger, he found himself wondering, “Could that be true?
 Could God really know my need and my weakness?”
 Truly he taught us to love one another.

-As he heard words of loving one another, the hatred he’d held toward his father felt hot and hard and even ugly.
+He felt the words about loving one another in opposition to the hatred he’d held toward his father, hatred that felt hot and hard and ugly.
 He had a moment of deep clarity when he knew that hating his father was not only because of the violence and cruelty to his mother, as well as to him and his siblings, but also, in that moment, he knew he’d needed and wanted his father’s love, and that childlike neediness made him feel his own weakness so profoundly.

 In the middle of all that hatred, neediness and weakness, the words about Jesus knowing those needs and weaknesses, and teaching him to love instead of allowing him to wallow in hatred seemed nigh impossible.
 All those thoughts were penetrating his heart like a needle, yet the warm embrace of melody still hovered around him in a way that seemed to want to heal the wound it had opened.